 P.O.
 Box 239, Somis, CA 93066

 In May 2019, several property owners were sent a Notice in the mail by an entity called JND Legal Administration about a lawsuit concerning the Las Posas Valley Groundwater Basin (LPVGB).
 This lawsuit and the Notice you received are not a notice of a class action lawsuit, but rather a Notice required by state law to be given all property owners who own land overlying the LPVGB to be informed of the lawsuit.
 Somis overlies the LPVGB.
 You received this Notice because you are a property owner, not because you are a Zone customer.

 Zone Mutual Water Company is participating in the lawsuit to preserve the Company’s pumping rights.
-To the extent you are a shareholder and using water from Zone, your rights are being represented and you do not need to participate in the lawsuit in order to maintain the ability to be served by Zone Mutual Water Company.
+To the extent you are a shareholder and using water from Zone, your rights to such water are being represented by Zone.
+You do not need to participate in the lawsuit in order to maintain the ability to be served by Zone Mutual Water Company.